Vamshi-Munukuntla/YouTube_Data_Gathering_Project/README.md

 2. The `get()` method was employed to handle potential errors, and `try` and `except` blocks were strategically implemented for error handling.

-3. Dedicated functions were crafted for Channels, PlaylistItems, and VideoIds to enhance code readability and facilitate error detection.
+3. Dedicated functions were crafted for Channels, Playlist Items, and VideoIds to enhance code readability and facilitate error detection.

 ## 🤕Exception Handling